 Stone.
 Walls will have a minimum of a two foot high stone wainscot in rainbow mix with a sandstone cap except under bays, decks, or cantilevers.
 Other stone types or colors may be used as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.

 Windows.
-Windows shall be recessed a minimum of two inches from the outside wall plane and have a sandstone sill.
-Trim shall be white, taupe or brown.
+Windows shall have a sandstone sill.
 Metal-clad wood windows or painted wood window colors shall be white, taupe or brown or as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.
 Mirror-like window tinting is prohibited.
 Vinyl windows by any manufacturer are prohibited.

 Outdoor Lighting.
 Outdoor lighting shall be indirect with a concealed source.
-Except for an entry chandelier which may be exposed globes with a fixture of black or weathered copper look metal.
 All exterior lighting shall meet the requirements of the International Residential Code and shall be “Dark Sky compliant” as required by the Town of Vail.

 Garages.
 No garage doors except Lot 24 shall directly face the street.
 Garage doors and replacement garage doors shall substantially match existing garage doors or as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board guidelines.

-Landscape: At the time of review of landscape plans provide for any development of single family structures within the Special Development District #22 the Town of Vail shall, in addition to the landscape guidelines set forth in Chapter 18.54 of the Vail Municipal Code, consider observe the following guidelines in the review and approval process:
+Landscape: At the time of review of landscape plans provide for any development of single family structures within the Special Development District #22 the Town of Vail shall, in addition to the landscape guidelines set forth in Chapter 18.54 of the Vail Municipal Code, observe the following guidelines in the review and approval process:

 Entry Landscaping and Lighting: A plan indicating the landscape treatment of the main project entry shall be submitted and approved.
 The goal of such a plan shall be the following: